Center on Inclusive Software for Learning (CISL)

 Co-design with us: Are you part of a middle-school team in New England and want your students, especially those with disabilities, to impact learning software?
-Fill out our CISL Inquiry form and select co-design as your interest.
+Fill out our CISL Interest Form and select co-design as your interest.
 We’ll be in touch to let you know how we can get started together.

 Be an early adopter: Interested in being an early beta-tester in the spring of 2020?
-Fill out our CISL Inquiry form and select beta-testing as your interest.
+Fill out our CISL Interest Form and select beta-testing as your interest.
 We’ll get back to you with how you can participate.

 2018 – 2022